AlexDWasTaken/Blog/content/posts/hw5/index.md

 **Audio 3: "Never gonna give you up (copyright strike-proof version) @ 44100Hz"**

 So distorted that you can only hear the drums with reverb!
+If you turn up the volume and listen closely you can still hear a little bit of higher frequencies.

 | Original Audio                | Liquid Pressure Field (Corresponds to the lower left graph in the full simulation above) | Sound Pressure Field (Corresponds to the lower right graph in the full simulation above) |
 | ----------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |